Performative action

 KinShip Winter Weekend

-The outcomes of this research were presented in exhibitions at Tentacular Thinking at the James Barry Exhibition Centre, MTU Cork, and the Staying with the Trouble Symposium at the Rory Gallagher Theatre, MTU Bishopstown Campus, Cork, 2023.
+A public performative action took place in Cork City Council Chamber in November 2022, featuring textile artists Helen O’Shea and Caroline Smith alongside urban theorist Roy Wroth.
+This event acted as a catalyst for dialogue, inviting reflection on the challenges and opportunities presented by waste as a material and social resource.
+The outcomes of this research were shared through exhibitions and symposiums, including Tentacular Thinking at the James Barry Exhibition Centre, MTU Cork, and the Staying with the Trouble Symposium at the Rory Gallagher Theatre, MTU Bishopstown Campus, Cork, 2023.

-(Waste) Fibre Flows Laboratory was created by Colette Lewis as part of an Artist Placement with The KinShip Project, a durational public artwork situated in Tramore Valley Park—a remediated landfill site now functioning as a public park.
-The project, led by artists LennonTaylor in partnership with Cork City Council, is funded by the Creative Ireland Climate Action Award.
+Initiated by Colette Lewis as part of an Artist Placement with The KinShip Project, a durational public artwork situated in Tramore Valley Park — a remediated landfill now functioning as a public park — the laboratory situates creative practice within a transitional ecological and social context.
+The project was led by artists LennonTaylor in partnership with Cork City Council and supported by the Creative Ireland Climate Action Award, emphasising the potential of relationships, materials, and collaborative practice to reveal alternative ways of understanding and engaging with our environment.